 How we work with businesses

 Our mentoring programmes help young people understand the workplace and different routes into it.
-So far we’ve developed programmes in healthcare, law and engineering sectors to have a positive impact on young people and creating valuable and rewarding volunteering experiences for employees.
+So far we’ve developed programmes in the healthcare, law and engineering sectors to have a positive impact on young people and to create valuable and rewarding volunteering experiences for employees.

 Our mentoring programmes

 Working with leading employers, we develop programmes that enable young people with an interest in a particular sector to understand it better.
 With their mentor, they discuss: